 Guests requiring special assistance are accepted for carriage, subject to coordination with Cebu Pacific at least 48 hours before the flight.
 In certain airports, we may charge a minimal handling fee for the use of lifts and you may inform the airline at least three (3) days prior the scheduled flight.

 For more information, you may contact our Customer Care team via direct message on the Cebu Pacific Air Facebook page, private message to @CebuPacificAir on Twitter or call our Call Center at (+632) 70-20-888 or (+6332) 230-8888.

-On all flights, expectant mothers with age of gestation thirty-four (34) weeks and beyond are required to present a medical certificate with the notation "Fit to Travel" and signed by a physician.
+On all flights, expectant mothers with age of gestation thirty-four (34) weeks and beyond, are required to present a medical certificate with the notation "Fit to Travel" and signed by a physician.
 Except for flights to or from the United States, the expectant mother must complete her travel within the validity period of the medical certificate which should be ten (10) days from date of issuance.

-Kindly fill out all three (3) copies of the
+Expectant mothers must fill out all three (3) copies of the

 Unaccompanied Minor Handling Fee is paid.

 We do not accept unaccompanied minors on flights outside the Philippines.

 For Filipino minors (below 18 years old) traveling without their parents to a foreign country, please check the rules governing minor travel, as issued by the Department of Social Welfare and Development.

 For minors with foreign nationalities, please check the rules governing minor travel as issued by your respective governments.